 I hate to be wishy-washy but quoting an average international adoption cost is truly worthless.
 You need to look at each individual country.
 The best way to do this is to go to the Adoption Country Charts at Creating a Family.
 The cost of adopting from abroad varies depending on the expense of airfare, how long you have to stay in-country, and how much the country charges.
 The average cost for overseas adoption for the top three sending countries is:

-- Ukraine – The average cost for adopting from Ukraine is $35,000 (with a wide range of variance due to travel requirements).
+- Ukraine – The average cost to adopt from Ukraine is about $35,000 (with a wide range of variance due to travel requirements).

 How Much Does Foster Care Adoption Cost?